SlimGIS/GPSTrackingDemo-Wpf/README.md

-Keywords: gps tracking, vehicle track
+Keywords: gps tracking, vehicle track, vehicle animation, rotate map

 # Smooth GPS Tracking with animation

-GPS Tracking application is a nice but normal scenario.
-In our working experience before, there are always some difficulty standing on my way.
-The components we used have more or less some thing that cannot implement; or maybe the experience is too bad.
-Some points like:
+<desc>GPS Tracking application is a nice but normal scenario.
+For example, lock vehicle head to north while moving; map direction automatically rotates with the vehicle's direction etc. This project will introduce you how easily to build this kind of map application with Map Kit GPS Scene.</desc> The items we are trying to build are listed below.

 - Lock vehicle's head north; then the map rotates and moves along with the vehicle
 - Map rotates with transition animation